djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 Trees are hierarchical data structures with a root node and child nodes.
 Binary trees are a specific type where each node has at most two children.

 - **Tree traversals** are fundamental for working with binary trees, including in-order, pre-order, and post-order traversals.
 These can be implemented both recursively and iteratively, with stacks being used for the iterative versions to simulate the recursive call stack.
 - **Binary Search Trees (BSTs)** are structured so that the left subtree contains nodes with keys smaller than the parent node, while the right subtree contains nodes with larger keys.
-This property allows efficient search, insertion, and deletion operations, typically in \( O(\log n) \) time for balanced trees.
+This property allows efficient search, insertion, and deletion operations, typically in $O(\log n)$ time for balanced trees.
-- **Balancing trees** like AVL trees and Red-Black trees ensure that tree height remains logarithmic, allowing operations such as search, insert, and delete to remain efficient at \( O(\log n) \) time.
+- **Balancing trees** like AVL trees and Red-Black trees ensure that tree height remains logarithmic, allowing operations such as search, insert, and delete to remain efficient at $O(\log n)$ time.
 These trees achieve balance through rotations after insertions or deletions.
 - **Heaps** are specialized tree structures where, in a max-heap, every parent node is greater than or equal to its children.
 Heaps are most commonly used to implement priority queues, as they allow efficient access to the highest or lowest priority element.
 - **Binary heaps**, typically implemented using arrays, are an efficient way to represent heaps in memory.
-They support operations such as insertions, deletions, and heapify in \( O(\log n) \) time, while **Heap Sort**, which uses binary heaps, is an in-place sorting algorithm with a time complexity of \( O(n \log n) \).
+They support operations such as insertions, deletions, and heapify in $O(\log n)$ time, while **Heap Sort**, which uses binary heaps, is an in-place sorting algorithm with a time complexity of $O(n \log n)$.
 - When solving **common tree problems**, be comfortable with tasks such as finding the lowest common ancestor of two nodes, calculating the depth or height of a tree, and performing level-order traversals using breadth-first search (BFS) methods.

 ### Working with Graphs